sagebind/blog/README.md

 By default the server will listen on port `8080`.

 ## Building
-The site uses [SASS stylesheets](http://sass-lang.org), so before you can view the site properly, you will need to compile the assets.
+The site uses [Sass stylesheets](http://sass-lang.org), so before you can view the site properly, you will need to compile the assets.
 This can be done with

     $ vendor/bin/robo build

+You will need to have Sass installed first for this to work.
+See [their website](http://sass-lang.com) for installation instructions.

 This site runs as a [Docker](https://www.docker.com) container in production.
 To build the appropriate container, you can simply run